pramttl/python-go/README.md

 // Run this and you'd see it prints 2
 ```

 ## Suggestions

-This README is very loosely written, kind of like personal notes, if you have any suggestions, drop me a note or if you are an expert correct me if I am wrong anywhere via email or sending a PR.
+This README is very loosely written, and may contain errors.
+These are kind of like personal notes, if you have spotted any errors please do let me know via email or by sending a PR.